vladimir-tutin/Plex-Auto-Collections/README.md

 The next optional attribute for any collection is the `subfilters` key.
 Subfilters allows for a little more granular selection from a list of movies to add to a collection.

 Many `subfilters` are supported such as actors, genres, year, studio and more.
 For more subfilters refer to the [plexapi.video.Movie](https://python-plexapi.readthedocs.io/en/latest/modules/video.html#plexapi.video.Movie) documentation.
 Not everything has been tested, so results may vary based off the subfilter.
-Additionally, subfilters for `audio-language`, `subtitle-language`, and `video-resolution` have been created.
+Additionally, subfilters for `audio_language`, `subtitle_language`, and `video_resolution` have been created.

 Note that muliple subfilters are supported but a movie must match at least one value from **each** subfilter to be added to a collection.
 The values for each must match what Plex has including special characters in order to match.